Comments from euro zone finance ministers, officials

 ON PAYMENT OF AID TRANCHE TO GREECE:

-"We will make the final decision about the payment of the tranche after the conclusion or result of a possible debt buyback program."
+"We will make the final decision about the payment of the tranche after the conclusion or result of a possible debt buyback programme."

 ON POSSIBLE FURTHER MEASURES TO CUT GREEK DEBT: